Suzuki Affordable Housing Project

-The City hired Olympic Property Group (OPG) as lead consultant to take the project through formal site planning and preliminary project approval.
+In 2018, the City entered into a professional services agreement with Olympic Property Group (OPG) as lead consultant to take the project through formal site planning and preliminary project approval.

 Dec.
-10, 2018: The City Council approved a motion Tuesday, Dec.
-4 to form a Council Ad Hoc Committee for the Suzuki Project.
+4, 2018 City Council Study Session (Video): The City Council approved a motion to form a Council Ad Hoc Committee for the Suzuki Project.
 The Councilmembers who will serve on this committee include: Rasham Nassar, Sarah Blossom and Matt Tirman.
 It’s expected the Ad Hoc Committee will meet in early January to begin the process to develop a recommendation to the full Council for a new development partner to replace Housing Kitsap.
 As a result, the next Council Study Session discussion has been postponed from January 15, 2019 to a later date.
 A date has not yet been selected.

 In addition, the video and presentation of the Olympic Property Group's (OPG) Nov.
 28 public workshop are now available on the OPG project website.

-In 2015, the City issued a Request for Proposals for the possible development of the site.
+In 2015, the City issued a Request for Proposals for the possible development of the City-owned Suzuki property.
 The deadline for submission was November 30, 2015.
 The following four submissions were received:

 - Bainbridge Island Metro Park and Recreation District (PDF)